-|Google Nexus Player||Yes|
+|Google Nexus Player||Yes||Yes|

 |Google Pixel C||Yes||Yes|

 |Google Pixel XL||Yes||Yes|

-The first devices in line to get system updates are, as always, Google's own devices: the Nexus and Pixel phones.
-At the moment, to get the update you'll have to install it manually or wait for the final version to come OTA (over the air).
+The Pixel 2 phones come with Oreo right out of the box.
+For the others, to get the update you'll have to install it manually or wait for the final version to come OTA (over the air).